Global rates of convergence for nonconvex optimization on manifolds: Riemannian trust-region methods

 \subsection{Connecting $H_k$ and $\Hess f(x_k)$}

 Theorem~\ref{thm:rtr-scnd-main} states termination of Algorithm~\ref{algo:RTRscnd} in terms of $\|\grad f(x_k)\|$ and $\lambdamin(H_k)$.
-Ideally, the latter must be turned into a statement about $\lambdamin(\Hess f(x_k))$, to match the second-order necessary optimality conditions of~\eqref{eq:P} more closely (recall Proposition~\ref{prop:necessaryconditions}). \aref{assu:rtr-Hk-second} itself only requires $H_k$ to be related to the Hessian of the pullback of $f$ at $x_k$, which is different from the Riemannian Hessian of $f$ at $x_k$ in general.
-Furthermore, since $\Delta_k$ may be large and~\aref{assu:rtr-Hk-second} controls the error only along $\eta_k$, \aref{assu:rtr-Hk-second} is too permissive to guarantee much even in terms of the pullback's Hessian.
+Ideally, the latter must be turned into a statement about $\lambdamin(\Hess f(x_k))$, to match the second-order necessary optimality conditions of~\eqref{eq:P} more closely (recall Proposition~\ref{prop:necessaryconditions}). \aref{assu:rtr-Hk-second} itself only requires $H_k$ to be (weakly) related to $\nabla^2 \hat f_k(0_{x_k})$ (the Hessian of the pullback of $f$ at $x_k$), which is different from the Riemannian Hessian of $f$ at $x_k$ in general.
+It is up to the user to provide $H_k$ sufficiently related to $\nabla^2 \hat f_k(0_{x_k})$.
+Additional control over the retraction at $x_k$ can further relate $\nabla^2 \hat f_k(0_{x_k})$ to $\Hess f(x_k)$, as we do now.
+Proofs for this section are in Appendix~\ref{apdx:Hfirstretr}. \begin{lemma} Define the maximal acceleration of $\Retr$ at $x$ as the real $a$ such that

-For a general retraction (Definition~\ref{def:retraction}), the Riemannian Hessian and the pullback's Hessian agree at critical points~\citep[Prop.\,5.5.6]{AMS08}. \begin{proposition} If $\grad f(x_k) = 0_{x_k}$, then $\nabla^2 \hat f_k(0_{x_k}) = \Hess f(x_k)$. \end{proposition} However, this is insufficient in our setting since only approximate critical points can be reached in practice.
-By requiring more of the retraction, the two notions can be made to coincide globally~\citep[Prop.\,5.5.5]{AMS08}. \begin{definition} A retraction $\Retr$ is a \emph{second-order retraction} if